noahhdf/dotfiles/README.md

 # dotfiles
-All files are up to date and currently in use!
+All files are up-to-date and currently in use.

 Running `make` will `stow` all files in the `~` home directory.
 [Further information](https://www.gnu.org/software/stow/manual/stow.html#Introduction).